ivoGanev/a-words/README.md

 # A-Words (Altered Words)
 ![alt-text](etc/21421412.gif)

-This is still WIP.
+### Project Goal

-Assistive writing app that can auto-complete words with, for example, synonyms, antonyms, rhymes, etc., and replace tapped words with random ones that are part of speech.
+Assistive writing app that can auto-complete words or randomize them with, for example, synonyms, antonyms, parts of speech, etc.,

+This is still work in progress.